-While knowing the important stuff can help people cope on a day-to-day basis, there’s something magnetic about knowing the answers to useless things.
+While knowing the important stuff can help people cope daily, there’s something magnetic about knowing the answers to useless things.

 In a way, hosting trivia contests can serve as the perfect escape from the norms of everyday living and add a new layer of randomness to life.

 This alone is grounds enough for people to partake in the contests you hold willingly.

 While you’re at it, it helps to come up with trivia questions that can’t be easily searched on Google.